 Architecture of Dargah Sharif in Ajmer –

 An enormous complex of Dargah in Ajmer features several magnificent architectures and has 8 entry gates.
 Presently, only 3 gates are operational, of which the principal gate is called the Nizam Gate.
-This gate is yellow and was built by the 7th Nizam Mir Osman Ali Khan of Hyderabad in 1911 AD.
+This yellow gate was built by the 7th Nizam Mir Osman Ali Khan of Hyderabad in 1911 AD.
 Another famous gate of dargah sharif is Shahjahani gate, while the other ones are Madar Gate, Delhi Gate, Bhisti Gate, etc.

 In the complex, there are 8 tombs of other family members beside the main tomb of Moinuddin Chishti.
 The major tomb was erected during Humayun’s period.
 The famous tomb includes Bibi Hafiza and Nizam Sikka, the water carrier who saved the life of Humayun from drowning in the Ganges after his defeat by Shershah Suri.
 Akbar also paid his visit to the tomb and donated a chandelier – Ahaat-e-Noor.
 Close to the Nizam is a drum house where the drum used to be played to welcome.